The way to admission

 A pre-selection will be made by the examination committee on the basis of the videos submitted.

-- Video editing is not permitted* - the recording must not be edited and must run from beginning to end.
+• Video editing is not permitted* - the recording must not be edited/cut and must run from beginning to end.
 Exactly one video must be submitted per application.

-- If possible, the names of the pieces as well as time stamps are to be indicated in the video description.
+• If possible, the names of the pieces should be given in the video description (title of the video in Muvac).

 *Exceptions: For the instrumental studies (concert subject) of all string and plucked instruments the following applies: The video may be edited between the pieces.
 Exactly one video must be submitted per application.